Skip to content

 The immune system.
 The janitors.
 The 3 AM shift workers nobody thanks until something rots.
 These services watch the other services, rotate secrets before they expire, file documents nobody asked them to file, and occasionally reorganize your music library while you sleep.
 The system watches itself with more dedication than most humans watch their own cholesterol.

-Seven background agents, zero ports for most of them, and one that requires you to physically plug in a hard drive like it’s 2008.
+Eight background agents and three supporting services, zero ports for most of them, and one that requires you to physically plug in a hard drive like it’s 2008.
 We contain multitudes.

 ServicePortLaunchAgentDescription